42lan/boot2root/writeup1.md

 <summary>Details...</summary>

 The format contains conversion specifiers `%d %c %d` which means that the input format must be `int char int`.
 According to the hint of README file, the matching character is `b`.
-Then, case 1 is the input combination `1 b 214`.
+Then, we can find 3 combinations `1 b 214`, `2 b 755` and `7 b 524`.
+All of them can defuse the bomb phase 3, so we need try them with SSH thor.
 ```c
 if (sscanf(str, "%d %c %d", &a, &b, &c) < 3)
 	explode_bomb();